January 3, 2019

 Many scenarios exist under the merger umbrella when joining dental practices.
 Most notably, are you merging with a practice so you and the existing dentist partner together?
 Or are you merging with an established practice where the selling dentist is leaving?
 Either way, to ensure a successful dental practice merger, careful due diligence is imperative.
 Here are some considerations to take into account.

 When combining two dental practices, it’s expected you’ll expand your patient base and reduce your competition, all while increasing your production numbers and growing your bottom line.

 Accept the challenges

 It’s important that all aspects of the new identity, including new logos and possible name change, be considered upfront.
-What’s more, assess whether or not a larger location will be needed to accommodate the merger.
-From there, decide if all current staff positions will be retained (including spouses) or if there are duplicate positions.
+What’s more, assess whether a larger location will be needed to accommodate the merger.
+From there, decide if all current staff positions will be retained, including spouses, or if there are duplicate positions.